The Montessori approach

 Preparing for the work world

-Below, we describe the Montessori teaching and learning approach at each level.
+Below, we describe the Montessori approach at each level.
 Keep in mind, though, schools vary in their approach.
 You should speak to schools directly to learn more about this.
 You can also read our Montessori choosing guide and guide to Montessori questions.

 Many Montessori schools have a toddler room.
 Some of these rooms have children from birth to age 3, and some from 18 months to 3 years.